oomph-lib/oomph-lib/README.md

 <pre>
 # Go to home directory
 cd $oomph_home_dir<br>
-# Run manual config/build/install
+# Run manual config/make/install
+# sequence, installing in specfied
+# directory.
+Note that with our autotools
+# based build process, third-party
+# libraries  were an integral part of
+# the distribution and were thus built
-# sequence
+# automatically.
+./configure --prefix /home/joe_cool/oomph_lib_install_dir
+make
-./configure hierher check this make make install
+make install
 </pre>